mundopacheco/jBCST/readme.md

 were taken from PEBL, se details [here](ImagesCardName/readme.md).

 # Usage #

-This version of the WCST is free software and intended for academic purposes.

 This code was written in Linux and Mac OS and therefore we recommend that the test be run on a unix-based system.